Functions related to classes¶

 Iterates over all

-tuples.If a slot name is used more than once, all of them will be yielded in the order they appear in the class’s MRO.
+__slots__of the given class, yielding(slot_name, slot_descriptor)tuples.If a slot name is used more than once, all of them will be yielded in the order they appear in the class’s MRO.

 Note that this function relies on the class-level

-attribute - deleting or altering this attribute in any way may yield incorrect results.
+__slots__attribute - deleting or altering this attribute in any way may yield incorrect results.

 - introspection.get_slot_names(cls)¶